 Source: How to get data from Google Trends for charts or maps

-Google Trends is interesting: Here Google compiles and aggregates search data, reflecting the interest in certain keywords or concepts.
+In Google Trends, Google compiles and aggregates its search data, reflecting the interest in certain keywords or concepts.

 While search data is not the same as a poll or survey, these comparisons can provide insights, specifically for very recent developments.
-Surveys take time, often we get updated statistics only a few month or even a year later.
-So, the core offering of Google Trends is that it enables you to look-up keywords and compare their popularity, over time and per country.
+Surveys take time, often we get updated statistics only a few months or even a year later.
+So, the core offering of Google Trends is that it enables you to look up keywords and compare their popularity, over time and per country.

 This brief tutorial shows you how to look up Google Trends, export the data and create either a Datawrapper chart or a map.

 In the search field, you can enter one or more search terms (separate terms with a comma).

 As an example, we are going to work with a comparison of searches for some buzzwords.
 So in the search field, we will type: Bitcoin, Ripple, Ethereum, Blockchain The first three words are names of crypto-currencies, the last word describes the concept behind them.
 All four phrases have been discussed a lot in the past few years, but let's understand how much.

 When we press Enter, we'll get to a page with the results.
 At the top, we can add search terms or rewrite them.
 Especially helpful are the filters below the search terms.
 We can decide for which country and over which time range we want to see the results: This is the chart that we'll see for these settings:

 Note that Google aggregates the search data for "interest over time".
 They do not provide the absolute number of searches, but an aggregation.
 Here is what the Google Tooltip says about the structure of the data

 "Numbers represent search interest relative to the highest point on the chart for the given region and time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 A score of 0 means that there was not enough data for this term."
 Source: Google Trend